catseye/shelf/README.md

 *   `shelf_build` *DIR*

     Make a best-effort guess at how to build the sources in *DIR*, and try to build them using that method.
-(Not well implemented yet)

 *   `shelf_pwd` *NAME*